- Cancer Information

 Protecting your health information

 Health professionals will collect a lot of information about you, your health and the treatment you receive.
 When you are receiving health care, you have a right to privacy and confidentiality.
-This means, in general, that health professionals can’t collect your health information or disclose it to others without your consent.
+This means that, in most cases, health professionals can’t collect your health information or disclose it to others without your consent.

-It’s important to note that your rights may vary depending on which state or territory you live in.
-For specific information, contact the Office of the Australian Information Commissioner, talk to your treatment team, or seek independent legal advice.
+Your rights may vary depending on which state or territory you live in.
+For specific information, contact the Office of the Australian Information Commissioner, talk to your treatment team, or talk to a lawyer.

 Learn more about: